 02 of 08

-In addition to this mega event, many smaller communities hold their own smaller-scale holiday parades in late November and early December.
+In addition to this mega event, many local communities hold their own smaller-scale holiday parades in late November and early December.

 03 of 08

-Downtown St. Paul gets its own outdoor ice rink every winter from the end of November to early February.
-The Winterskate rink is next to the Landmark Center and Rice Park, so it's surrounded by holiday lights and the city lights of downtown St. Paul.
-The rink is open every day and until late on the weekend.
+On the other side of the river, Downtown St. Paul gets its own outdoor ice rink every winter from the end of November to early February, too.
+Located in the heart of the city next to the Landmark Center and Rice Park, the Wells Fargo WinterSkate rink is surrounded by holiday lights of the city.

 04 of 08